What is a Good Engagement Rate on Instagram?

 Data-Driven Marketing Social Media Best Practices

-To ensure you’re up to date on the latest rates and best practices, let’s go over how to accurately measure Instagram engagement and what the benchmark is for a good engagement rate on Instagram across industries.
+For marketers, this means that staying on top of what constitutes a good engagement rate on Instagram can feel like a moving target.
+To ensure you’re in the know about the latest metrics and best practices, we’re looking at how to measure Instagram engagement accurately and what the current benchmark is for a good engagement rate across various industries.

-We’ll also highlight a few examples of brands that are performing well on the platform so you can get an idea of ways to increase your own Instagram engagement rate.
+We’ll also spotlight a few standout brands excelling on the platform, providing you with actionable insights to boost your own Instagram engagement rate.

 How to measure Instagram engagement